Pen y Fan Race Route Description

 The first quarter of a mile or so is on an old cart track, or to the left of the trees through the field, then out onto a grassy slope getting steeper up to a fence and stile.
 After the stile, a walkers’ path keeps to the right-hand side of the valley, climbing steadily and narrowing towards the skyline.
-The path levels out as you reach the main scarp, passing the obelisk in memory of Tommy Jones, a small boy who got lost and met his end here.
-You will probably be feeling like joining him by now.
+The path levels out as you reach the main scarp edge, passing the obelisk in memory of Tommy Jones, a small boy who got lost and met his end here.

 NB do not take a sudden left at any point from now until after the summit of Pen y Fan – there is a precipitous drop.

 Now the steepest part of the climb begins, about half a mile up the man-made path up to the summit of Corn Du.
 A marshal will be at the summit cairn (cheery wave please) – you should keep going straight on across the summit plateau (remember… no left turns, but don’t turn right either unless you want to go to Merthyr).
 Then a loose scrabbly descent takes you to a large path across to Pen y Fan, climbing on a man-made path onto the large summit area.
 If you keep near the left edge from Corn Du and onto Pen y Fan, we can see your progress from the start/finish field.
 Keep eyes peeled for the rather nice sandstone ripple-bedding, and then give a lovely smile for the marshal at the summit cairn.
 Note in passing that the cairns on Corn Du and Pen y Fan are Bronze Age burial mounds (possibly for eminent fell runners of the day).